Welcome to today's edition of the Rush 24-7 podcast.

 They re-refine it.

-And they take you back to the 1870s to see how an unemployed whale oil salesman turned a greasy oil drilling byproduct into a household staple Vaseline, which then led to Maybelline, the cosmetics.
+And they take you back to the 1870s to see how an unemployed whale oil salesman turned a greasy oil drilling byproduct into a household staple, Vaseline, which then led to Maybelline, the cosmetics.

-It's a fascinating program, it really is, and it'll open everybody's eyes about the reality and the truth concerning oil and not our desire for it, but our literal need for the stuff.
+It'll open everybody's eyes about the reality and the truth concerning oil and not our desire for it, but our literal need for the stuff.

-So make sure you Ti-Vo it or watch it Saturday night, 7 o'clock on the History Channel.
+So make sure you TiVo it or watch it Saturday night, 7 o'clock on the History Channel.

-Correspondent James Rosen interviewed South Carolina Senator Lindsey Gramnesty.
+Last night on the Fox News Channel Special Report, correspondent James Rosen interviewed South Carolina Senator Lindsey Gramnesty.

-And Gramnesty said this about the gang of 10.
+And Gramnesty said this about the Gang of 10.

 If your goal is to come back in and embarrass Democrats and not solve the energy crisis, you're missing the point.